Integrating quantum groups over surfaces: Categorical settings

-It is well known that $E_1$-, $E_2$- and framed $E_2$-algebras, respectively in $\cat^\times$ are equivalent to monoidal, braided monoidal and balanced braided monoidal categories.
-In this section we define the $\K$-linear analogs of these structures, which we will moreover assume to be rigid: that is, we will assume that all (compact) objects admit left and right duals (see~\cite{Etingof2010}).
+It is well known that $E_1$-, $E_2$- and framed $E_2$-algebras, respectively, in $\cat^\times$ are equivalent to monoidal, braided monoidal and balanced braided monoidal categories (see~\cite[Example 5.1.2.4]{Lurie} and~\cite[Chap.
+6]{Fresse2017}).
+In this section we consider the $\K$-linear analogs of these structures, as well as the corresponding notion of rigidity (for a general introduction to rigid tensor categories, see e.g.~\cite{Etingof2015}).